Smith College Bechtel Environmental Classroom

 Transitional spaces: Because the building is accessed only on foot, the transition from the world of the automobile to the pedestrian, more natural world of the building is heightened and lengthened.
 Because transitions happen on foot over four hundred yards, a variety of new transitional spaces can be created.

 Natural light: Many who enter the building remark upon the enchanting quality of light and view from the principal space.
 The window sizes and locations have been designed with equal emphasis on producing vitalizing sunlighting, functional daylighting, and visual connecting to views of the distant hills and achieving a glimpse of the far off Holyoke Range — balanced with the need to achieve a very high standard of thermal performance.

 We had settled early on a polished concrete floor for the bulk of the facility.
 The possibility of setting a sequence of rock samples representing the regional geology evolved gradually, but with the cooperation of the College’s Dept. of Geology 19 fist-sized rock sample were acquired and set into the wet concrete, then ground and polished with the floor finishing operation.
 The rock samples are carefully located on a “timeline” with the most recent just inside the west doorway and the most ancient in the Classroom space.
 The others are strung along this timeline with their locations being exactly proportional to their age.
 The “Rocks-of-Ages” sequence is a small but enduring connection that the building now retains to the regional geology.

 The Living Building Challenge

-From the outset, C&H felt that this project was extremely well-suited to a successful response to the International Living Future Institute‘s Living Building Challenge.
+From the outset, C&H felt that this project was well-suited to respond to the International Living Future Institute’s Living Building Challenge.

 LBC “Red List” Compliance